 Modern hair transplantation is a procedure that utilizes microscopic dissection and implantation to relocate hair follicles from the back and sides of the head to the thinning or balding areas of the scalp.
-Modern hair restoration techniques implant individual follicular units in a fashion that creates fullest density and the most pleasing natural result.
+Modern hair restoration techniques implant individual follicular units in a fashion that creates the fullest density possible and the most pleasing natural result possible.

 Hair Restoration & Hair Transplants FAQ

-Below are some of the frequently asked questions our Feller Medical hair transplant doctors receive from our patients.
-For further questions or inquiries, please contact our NYC office directly at (516)-487-3797.
+Below are some of the frequently asked questions that Drs.
+Feller and Bloxham receive from patients.
+For further questions or inquiries, please contact our NY office directly at (516) 487-3797.

 What is hair transplantation?